1x-technologies/1xgpt/README.md

 We evaluate the model under two different scenarios; in both cases, the model receives the tokens of the previous frame(s) as input, and the model should predict the tokens of the following frame.
-- **Autoregressive** (frame-level) is closer to an actual generation scenario, where the model receives $t$ x 20x20 tokens representing frames 0 to $t - 1$, and the model should auto-regressively predict all 20x20 for frame $t$.
+- **Autoregressive** (frame-level) is closer to an actual generation scenario, where the model receives $t$ x 20x20 tokens representing frames 0 to $t - 1$, and the model should auto-regressively predict all 20x20 tokens for frame $t$.
 - (If applicable), **Teacher-forced** matches the typical training scenario with causal masking.
 It is simply a next token prediction task where all previous tokens, including any in the current frame, are ground-truth tokens as opposed to autoregressively predicted tokens.